- Educational Overview

 We make every effort to ensure that our academic program is of the highest quality.
 We hire the best teachers, adopt the best curricula, remain open to change, and hold our school to the highest academic standards.
 A true willingness to listen and an engagement in professional reflection inform our quest for continual improvement, relevance, and accountability.

 Located in Chicago’s Old Town, our 80,000 sq. ft. facility includes a new addition housing our expanded Library with a separate Storytime Room and a fireplace, three science labs, an AV production studio, an IDEA Lab, a Nurse’s Office, and more.
 The IDEA Lab includes a laser cutter and engraver, eight 3D printers, one 3D scanner, two specialty programmable sewing machines and eighteen regular sewing machines, a 15 ft. x 6 ft. interactive digital display wall, and more.
-We have two rooftop playgrounds, an Early Childhood indoor play space, and a gymnasium with an elevated indoor running track.
+We have two rooftop playgrounds, an Early Childhood Tinker Space, and a gymnasium with an elevated indoor running track.
 The gymnasium includes full-size volleyball/basketball courts, a performance stage, professional lighting and audio/visual equipment, bleachers, locker rooms, and a kitchen.
 There are two art studios with a kiln, two music studios, an art gallery, and a cafeteria.
 Across the street, there is studio space for performing arts and gatherings.
 All classrooms are equipped with interactive whiteboard technology and document cameras.
 Every child in Grades 1-8 is assigned a laptop or iPad computer.
 Early Childhood students have developmentally appropriate use of technology using iPads.
 The entire school has wireless technology.